bright/new-www/content/blog/mvp-tech-stack-what-startup-founder-should-know.md

 Nowadays, JavaScript is your first-to-go language.
 If your development team or agency uses **TypeScript**, that’s even better because it optimizes the coding process.
 However, JS and TS will be nothing without the framework.

-There are a few frameworks to consider: **React, Angular, or Vue.js**.
-In our opinion, React is the number one option.
-According to the StackOverflow 2023 Survey React is the most popular framework by professional developers.
-[Over 40% of professional developers use React at work](https://survey.stackoverflow.co/2023).
+There are several frameworks to consider: **React, Node.js, Angular** and more. **React has traditionally been a primary choice** for professional developers and remains a favorite.
+However, **Node.js has gained significant ground in 2024**.
+According to the [Stack Overflow 2024 Survey](https://survey.stackoverflow.co/2024/technology#most-popular-technologies-webframe-prof), almost 42% of developers have recently worked with React, while nearly 41% have worked with Node.js, narrowing the gap considerably.

 ### Mobile development stack for MVP